NoobToolzz/HumbleRush/README.md

   - Lootboxes don't get credited to your account through this requests-based method.
 - Automatically upgrade all power-ups

+## 📝 TODO
+- [ ] Use refresh token to obtain the token instead, eliminates the need to manually obtain the token every hour.

 # <a id="setup"></a>⚙️ Setup

 ```plaintext